tairik247/Part3-Programming/README.md

 Step 5: Run Unit Tests (Optional)
-To run unit tests (if MessageTest.java exists), use: java -cp .;json-simple-1.1.1.jar MessageTest Notes:------- Ensure json-simple-1.1.1.jar is in the same folder.- You must be authenticated with username: admin and password: admin123 to proceed.- Stored messages are read from a file named `stored_messages.json`.
+To run unit tests (if MessageTest.java exists), use: java -cp .;json-simple-1.1.1.jar MessageTest

+Notes:
+Ensure json-simple-1.1.1.jar is in the same folder.
+You must be authenticated with username: admin and password: admin123 to proceed.
+Stored messages are read from a file named `stored_messages.json`.